sohamkamani/sohamkamani.github.io/_posts/2017-08-21-enums-in-javascript.md

 # Namespaced enums

-We can also embed enums within each other, incase we need namespaces:
+We can also embed enums within each other, incase we need namespaces [(try it here)](https://runkit.com/sohamkamani/enums-in-js---namespaced-enums):

 ```js
 const seasons = {